hsf-training/hsf-training-cicd/_episodes/07-adding-ci-to-your-code.md

 # Building multiple versions

 Great, so we finally got it working...
 CI/CD isn't obviously powerful when you're only building one thing.
-Let's build the code both with the latest ROOT image and also with a specific root version.
+Let's build the code both with the latest ROOT image and also with a specific ROOT version.
 Let's name the two jobs `build_skim` and `build_skim_latest`.

 > ## Adding the `build_skim_latest` job
 >